genelet/molecule/README.md

 ### 4.7) Delecs

 Get all keys and foreign keys for a row.
 In _molecule_, when to delete a row in this table, we may have triggered deletions in other tables.
-So we always run _Delecs_ before _Delete_ so to make sure we have keys for deletions in the others.
+So we always run _Delecs_ before _Delete_ so to make sure we have keys to use in the related tables.

 ```go
 type Delecs struct {